-The new Little Miss Figgy Dwarf Fig from the Southern Living Plant Collection is a winning addition to any landscape or garden!
+The new Little Miss Figgy Dwarf Fig from the Southern Living Plants is a winning addition to any landscape or garden!
 Figs are one of those fruits that you need to grow to fully appreciate.
-This is because figs only last a few day after being picked, making them difficult to keep fresh.
+This is because figs only last a few days after being picked, making them difficult to keep fresh.

 If you plant the Little Miss Figgy Dwarf Fig, you’ll find yourself laden every year with delicious dark purple figs with rich strawberry-red centers.
 This fruit is smooth and delightfully sweet, and you’ll get to enjoy it in both spring, as well as fall.
 In addition, figs are fantastic for your health, as they are high in fiber, and contain magnesium, copper, potassium, and calcium.